zephyrproject-rtos/zephyr/doc/hardware/emulator/bus_emulators.rst

 * eSPI emulator driver, which does the same for eSPI.
 The emulator is being developed to support more functionalities.

-* CAN loopback driver

-A GPIO emulator is planned but is not yet complete.

 Samples
 =======